Do I need to go to school in Alaska?

 How much can I borrow?

 You may borrow up to your costs of attendance as certified by your school for tuition, fees, living expenses, books and supplies, transportation, and certain other approved costs, up to the annual limit for your grade level.
-Always borrow responsibly, take out the lowest amount you need, to minimize your debt.
+Always borrow responsibly by taking out the lowest amount you need to minimize your debt.